Itsmigsblahblahblah/Migs-Projects/Frontend/EMAIL_VERIFICATION.md

 # Email Verification Feature Documentation

 ## Overview
-This document describes the email verification feature that has been added to prevent fake or inactive email addresses from accessing the Majayjay Farm Resource Management System.
+This document describes the email verification feature that has been added to prevent fake or inactive email addresses from accessing Harvestify.

 ## 🎯 Purpose
 - **Prevent fake accounts**: Ensures users provide valid, active email addresses